emirhanyener/task-board/README.md

 # task-board
 ## About
 JavaScript task board without frameworks or modules.
 With this project, a board can be created quickly for project management.
-This project provides board management using only text files, without the need for any modules or frameworks.
+This project provides board management using MYSQL database, without the need for any modules or frameworks.

 ## Features
 - [X] Stylized Board